kolluvinay425/doctor-appointments-frontend/README.md

 # Doctor-booking-system
  this contains front-end part of my appointments booking system project

+ to run this project you also need to run doctor-appointments-backend check Out here https://github.com/kolluvinay425/doctor-appointments-backend

  # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).